IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentity.md

 3. Upon submitting your request, you should see a confirmation message at the bottom right of the screen confirming that your identity `Jack` has been created.
 The newly created identity should also appear in the `Fabric Wallets` panel under `Local Fabric Wallet`.

-4. To connect to the Local Fabric gateway using this identity, you simply click `Local Fabric - Org1` under the Fabric Gateways panel and select the identity you wish to connect with (Jack in our case).
+4. To connect to the Local Fabric gateway using this identity, you simply click `1 Org Local Fabric - Org1` under the Fabric Gateways panel and select the identity you wish to connect with (Jack in our case).

 __*Note*__: If you are connected to the gateway already using the `admin` identity, you will need to disconnect from the gateway before you can reconnect with another identity.